 2. Yard Sales & Flea Markets

-Yard Sales & Flea Markets are great places to score inexpensive inventory!
+Yard Sales and Flea Markets are great places to score inexpensive inventory!
 Flea markets are essentially larger organized yard sales, where vendors may set up booths to sell second-hand merchandise.
 Yard sale prices are unbeatable!
 When someone is hosting a yard sale, they have already undergone the exhausting process of having sorted through their belongings and are prepared to discard unwanted items at essentially any cost.
 Usually, they just want the stuff gone and they are ready to donate what they cannot sell!

 Reseller Tip: When you find a post for a yard sale on Facebook Marketplace, message the person and ask if they have a specific category you are looking for.
 This is a great way to introduce yourself and perhaps make a valuable business connection or friend!